-A wrinkled, iron-haired goblin entered the room carrying a file half as wide as Harry’s waist.
+A wrinkled, iron-haired goblin entered the room carrying a file half as thick as Harry’s waist.
 ‘I am Bodak.’
 He dropped the file on the table with a loud thud.
 ‘The senior spokes-goblin for Gringotts in Britain; it is a pleasure to meet you, Mr Potter.
 I presume this is Miss Delacour.’

 ‘The pleasure is mine,’ Harry said.

 ‘Oh no, Mr Potter.’
 Bodak grinned.
 ‘The pleasure is ours, we’ve not had a request as interesting as yours in some time.’
-He opened the file, pulling out the top piece of parchment, an ancient, worn thing covered in faded writing; it’d been torn in half, then taped together and stamped in gobbledegook.
+He opened the file, pulling out the top piece of parchment, an ancient, worn thing covered in faded writing.
+It’d been torn in half, then taped together and stamped in gobbledegook.

 I hope that’s not our property deed.